 - develop a Local Flood Risk Management Strategy for managing surface runoff, groundwater and ordinary watercourses throughout West Sussex

-- make sure that developments drain in a manner which does not increase flood risk elsewhere, as well as trying to reduce the risk of flooding wherever possible.
+- ensure that developments drain in a manner that does not increase flood risk elsewhere, as well as trying to reduce the risk of flooding wherever possible.

 Riparian ownership - your responsibilities

-Well maintained watercourses can significantly benefit the local community by reducing local flood risk and create habitats for wildlife.
+Well maintained watercourses can significantly benefit the local community by reducing flood risk and creating habitats for wildlife.